itplr-kosit/xrechnung-schematron/docs/development.md

 ant -Dxmute.download.url.prefix='file:/home/renzo/projects/xml-mutate/target' clean dist
 ```

-* Tag the last commit according to the following naming rule: `release-${xr-schematron.version.full}`e.g.
+* Tag the last commit according to the following naming rule: `release-${xr-schematron.version.full}` e.g.
   `git tag release-1.6.0 && git push origin release-1.6.0`

 ### Publish

 * Draft a new release at https://github.com/itplr-kosit/xrechnung-schematron/releases/new
-  * Choose the git tag
+  * Choose the git tag you just created
 * Add release title of the following scheme: `XRechnung Schematron ${xr-schematron.version.full} compatible with XRechnung ${xrechnung.version} in version ${testsuire.release.version}`
 * Copy & paste the high quality changelog entries for this release from CHANGELOG.md
 * Upload distribution zip and tick mark this release as a `pre-release`.
-* Check everything is ok, then uncheck pre-release
+* If **all** released componentes are checked to be okay, then uncheck pre-release

 ### Post-Release

 * Change the version of XRechnung Schematron in `build.xml` to the next release and commit

 You are done :smile: